michaelchang106/nbaDatabaseMongoRedis/README.md

   - "brew services start mongodb-community@5.0"
 - type "npm start" and hit enter
   - mongoDB data should be restored using "mongorestore", if failed, type "mongorestore" manually in terminal

+### Demonstrative queries against the mongoDB
 - Michael's 5-6 mongo queries will run into the terminal. can read results in terminal and browse code located [in the databse folder](./database/nbaDBMongoQueries.js)
   - queries should run automatically, if not type "npm run michaelQueries", can type manually if you want to see the output again"
 - Daniel's 5-6 mongo queries will run into the terminal. can read results in terminal and browse code located [in the databse folder](./database/dbQuery.js)
   - queries should run automatically, if not type "npm run danielQueries", can type manually if you want to see the output again"

+### User interface to perform CRUD operations on the mongoDB
 - navigate to "http://localhost:3000/" in your preferred browser
 - use our developed interface to perform CRUD operations on the Employees -> Players & Coaches, and Games Tables